dthinley/portfolio_source/README.md

-# portfolio_source
+# Source Code for my portfolio site
-Source code for personal portfolio site.
-Fully responsive. https://dthinley.github.io/portfolio_source/
+Personal portfolio site source code.
+The site is build with HTML, CSS, and jquery.
+Live verson of the project @ https://dthinley.github.io/portfolio_source/